eugene-mindset/FullStackDeveloperChallenge/README.md

 ## Desired Improvements

 There are definitely some things I wanted to add or improve, but didn't want to use more time, felt I already used a bit more than necesscary.

-* Implement transitions for menu
-* Write test cases and documentation
-* Commit more to show better git history
-* Cleanup front end code to reduce amount of props being passed
-* Cleanup styling so there isn't so much redundant css
-* Ideally the document is unique per user, would need to manage sessions and a better server architecture to support this
-* Find ways to improve performance of corpus operations, like caching calculated distances
-* I prefer TypeScript to JavaScript, but for a timed/quick project, JavaScript is probably better here
+Noted these in code.